ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week4/index.md

 ![](/images/fork-button.png)

-This makes a copy of the repository on in your Github account.
+This makes a copy of the repository in your GitHub account.

 Then, clone **the repository that you forked** (not the original!) using the **SSH URL** in Visual Studio Code terminal.

 ![Screenshot 2024-04-19 at 1 26 04 PM](https://github.com/ucsd-cse15l-s24/ucsd-cse15l-s24.github.io/assets/46422881/ca2fada1-4913-47d4-be24-b511219a9419)
 ```